-In February 2013, the Foundation entered into a contractual agreement to support the Get Schooled Foundation, which was extended through December 31, 2016.
+In February 2013, the Foundation entered into a contractual agreement to support the Get Schooled Foundation, which expired on December 31, 2016.
 This partnership is designed to fund youth programs across the country and challenge teens to make a personal pledge to graduate high school and join the Foundation's digital community of pledges at the Graduate for Mas website.
-The Foundation paid the Get Schooled Foundation for services totaling \$1,100,000 and \$600,000, for 2015 and 2014, respectively.
+The Foundation paid the Get Schooled Foundation for services totaling \$1,000,000 and \$1,100,000, for 2016 and 2015, respectively.